Sudo-Raheel/Poisson_ratio/README.md

 # Predicting Poisson’s Ratio:A Study of Semisupervised Anomaly Detection and Supervised Approaches
 The code given here implements the models discussed in the following paper.
+It shows the application of semi-supervised anomaly detection algorithms for Material Science Problem

 [Download it from here for free](https://pubs.acs.org/doi/10.1021/acsomega.3c08861)
 ## How to cite